aeternity/aeternity/docs/configuration.md

 * WebSocket client one
 * Noise encoded one

+The later is not subject to this document.

 #### Channels' WebSocket client setup

 In order to connect as a WebSocket client, one must set up a port and a host